Radiation Oncology Center - Services

 Brain Tumor Center

-In collaboration with our Neurosurgeons, Good Samaritan Hospital is pleased to offer HyperArc high-definition radiotherapy using the Varian Edge Radiosurgery System.
+In collaboration with our neurosurgeons, Good Samaritan Hospital is pleased to offer HyperArc high-definition radiotherapy using the Varian Edge Radiosurgery System.
 This cutting-edge technology represents a significant advancement in the management of brain tumors and allows the real-time tracking of the brain tumor during treatment delivery.
 This new technology allows for fully automated robotic treatment delivery to safely, accurately and comfortably treat multiple brain tumors without the need for an invasive headframe.
+Our center has trained physicians from around the world on the safe and effective use of HyperArc technology.